Altaes/EnviteBlog/README.md

  <img src="https://github.com/Altaes/EnviteBlog/blob/master/eventFeed-8-09-15.png" height="400px" />
  </p>

  There's currently 1 document in the database as a test event, and that test information is stored in the db and the image is stored elsewhere.
+There's also a huge problem with the loading of events on startup, the screenshot that you see here is when I click on another tab, let's say "My Events", and then click back to "Event Feed".
+The events only show up if you follow the aformentioned clicking process, which is seriously a huge UX problem that I need to solve.

  The current save button looks really plain, and I hope to make that button a little more aesthetically pleasing, but I'll save that for later because it's just a minor fix.
 The current auto-layout for this TableViewCell needs to be set, and there's a weird spacing on the right side of the table view cell that needs to be gotten rid of.
 There also needs to be 2 drop downs where the navigation bar is, one of the event search radius from user location, and another for categories that the events are placed into.